irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## A list of python files:

-* ! main.ipynb : The executable python program of proposed method and other benchmarking methods
+* ! main.ipynb : This is the main file used to define and run the simulations
+* Setting.ipynb: This is a file used to set a number of parameters that are used throughout the functions in the directory.
 * Plot Dataset.ipynb : Plots of data
 * Linear_regression.ipynb : Function for the Linear Regression model
 * support_vector_regression.ipynb : Function for the Support Vector Regression model